Temptation Box

 Temptation Box is the second studio album by the Japanese band Scandal, released on August 11, 2010.
-The album was released in three editions.
+The album was released in three editions, including a photo book photographed and produced by Mika Ninagawa, and the first press limited edition comes with a DVD.
 The album reached No. 3 on the Oricon chart on its first week and charted for 13 weeks with 60,301 copies sold.